laurashen/data-science-sequencing.github.io/lectures/course_overview.md

 ### Scribing

 Each student will be responsible for scribing a lecture.
 To ensure that the notes will be available for students currently in the course, **scribed notes are due within 72 hours after lecture** (no late submissions accepted).
 Please reserve lectures using this [Google doc](https://docs.google.com/spreadsheets/d/1LkE4W4aFc7vi4FPkl4BeRQl9rD0pV1_CaGuqdqcHB38/edit#gid=0).
+The scribed notes should both give a complete coverage of lecture and be understandable by someone who was not at the lecture.
+Section off the notes in a way that's consistent with how Prof. Tse presented the material (with appropriate figures in the right place) and detailed enough to convey all the information.
+The text does not need to be verbatim as long as it captures the main idea.
+Scribes will be provided via email with figures used in class.
+Scribes can also use figures either from the internet (with proper attribution) or figures they make on their own.
+Do not worry too much about the formatting.
+Email the text and figures to the course staff and they will take care of the rest.

 ### Assignments